العربية 中文 русский Français

 [1] Unless otherwise stated, the entry requirements above are based on Section I institutions.
 Further details on alternate entry requirements can be obtained by contacting the Admissions department.

 [2] The Master of Applied Finance is an advanced degree for students who have a recognised bachelor’s degree in Business, Engineering, Maths or IT related specialisation.
-Students who do not have the above background may be admitted on probationary status subject to the successful completion of the foundation subjects of the MAF program.

 English Language Requirements